Nemikolh/oil-rs/parsers/README.md

 the main bit, you can have an entirely new look and feel for your user interface. =)

-Besides, as cargo is used as a lookup point, you can use it to publish and manage your UI components.
+Cargo is the *de facto* packet manager for oil.

 ## <a name="template"></a> Template syntax

 ### Basics

 Template are similar to web components.
 They embed a piece of UI for easy re-use.
-This is very useful when you want to control in one place the appearance of the buttons of a menu for instance.
-This is also a fundamental component for easily having a uniform look and feel in your game.
+A template defines a piece of UI structure and the layout ordering for its children.
+Like in HTML, this is a tree of templates.

-Template can be defined like this:
+Template are defined like this:

 ```js
 // (1a)